Federal Council (Switzerland): Councillors' lives

-Unlike most senior members of government in other countries, the Federal Councillors are not entitled to an official residence (however, the Federal Palace houses living apartments for both the Federal Chancellor and President of the Confederation).
-Mostly, they have chosen to rent apartments or hotel suites in Bern (at their own expense).
-However, they are entitled to use the Federal Council's country estate, Lohn, for holidays; this estate is also used to host official guests of the Swiss Confederation.
+Unlike most senior members of government in other countries, the Federal Councillors are not entitled to an official residence.
+However, the Federal Palace houses living apartments for both the Federal Chancellor and President of the Confederation.
+Mostly, Federal Councillors have chosen to rent apartments or hotel suites in Bern at their own expense.
+However, they are entitled to use the Federal Council's country estate, Lohn, for holidays, and this estate is also used to host official guests of the Swiss Confederation.

-While Councillors can draw on an Army security detail if they need personal protection (in particular during official events), it is more usual to encounter them without any escort at all in the streets, restaurants and tramways of Bern, and Ueli Maurer was known to use the bicycle on most days from his apartment in Münsingen to the Federal Palace in Bern.
+While Councillors can draw on an Army security detail if they need personal protection, in particular during official events, they are often encountered without any escort in the streets, restaurants and tramways of Bern.
+Ueli Maurer was known to use the bicycle on most days from his apartment in Münsingen to the Federal Palace in Bern.
 Councillors are also entitled to a personal bailiff (huissier or Bundesweibel) who accompanies them, in a red and white ceremonial uniform, to official events.

 The spouses of Councillors do not play an official part in the business of government, apart from accompanying the Councillors to official receptions.

 Councillors' salary

-Federal councillors receive an annual salary of CHF 445,000 (about EUR 416,000 / USD 451,000), plus another CHF 30,000 annually for expenses.
+Federal councillors receive an annual salary of CHF 472,958, plus another CHF 30,000 annually for expenses.
 The councillors pay tax on this income.

 Former councillors with at least four years of service receive a pension equivalent to half the salary of Federal Council members in office.
 If a councillor leaves office for health reasons, they may receive this pension even if their length of service was less than three years.
 Councillors who leave their offices after less than four years may also receive a partial pension.
 After leaving office, "former federal councillors frequently pursue some other lucrative activity," but "their earnings, when added to the pension they receive as an ex-federal councillor, may not exceed the salary of a federal councillor in office, otherwise their pension is reduced accordingly."

 Serving federal councillors "enjoy a certain number of special benefits, from free telephone contracts to a chauffeur-driven car for official business, a courtesy car for personal use or the use of federal planes and helicopters for official business trips.
 Each member of the Federal Council also has the right to a first-class SBB GA travelcard (also in retirement).
 They are also given personal security, which is often very discreet."